xingyingwang/smart_contracts/week-3-tutorial-solutions.md

   * What does each message say?
   * Are they both valid messages?
 * 1.D) Try to decrypt the message in column I. What problems do you encounter and why?

+For those using Linux or Windows based operating systems Kleopatra should be supported.
+For those using MAC, you can use GPG Suite (or if you are happy with the terminal, we can work there using the gpg commands).

 ### 2.2: